On a team & in the family!

 Do not take this to mean that we should not have winners and losers at home in our game.
 In any game or competition most of the time someone wins, and someone loses.
 If our children do not learn this or everyone gets a trophy in a game that clearly has a winner, they are encouraged to believe that they cannot, or worse should not lose in a game.
 It is not the winning or losing that is critical, it is how we win or how we lose that has an impact on our resilience with school work, a job or anytime that we may have a loss or a win and what we learn from that performance.

 I paraphrase John Wooden regarding competition, ‘you would be hard pressed to find a player of mine that would tell you that I ever mentioned winning or losing.
 Success in anything that you do comes from the satisfaction of mind that you did the best that you could with the capabilities you have.’
 Sportsmanship begins with doing the best we can, putting forth our best efforts in preparation and performance and being satisfied that we did so.
 Of course, we want to win, but more important is did we play the game at our best, did we learn something and are we improving.

 Each month we will discuss one life skill with all of our students.
-This month’s skill is Generosity.
+This month’s skill is Sportsmanship.
 This life skill will be defined in the following ways for our students.

 We are not your typical after school activity, in fact, we are an education center, working with students on physical self-defense skills while empowering families to bring out the best in our children and ourselves – through the martial arts.
 We believe every child has 52 gifts in them already.
 They only need to be taught how to grow and use them in their life.
 Balanced Life Skills serves parents, teachers, and students to reach that goal.